 "The marketplace gives excellent returns and rewards for excellent performance, excellent products and excellent service [systems].
 The market pays average rewards for average performance and below average rewards for below-average performance" (Brian Tracy, 100 Business Laws).

 "It's the little things that make the big things possible.
 Only close attention to the fine details of any operation [systems] makes the operation first class" (J. Willard Marriott Sr., Marriott Hotels).

-"Small differences in your [system] performance can lead to large differences in your results" (Brian Tracy, Motivational Coach).
+"Small differences in your [system] performance can lead to large differences in your results" (Brian Tracy, Business Author and Motivational Coach).